Final-Hawk/Policies-Be-Gone/README.md

   Disables all chrome restrictions ie. Extentions, deleting history

   ## Other
+  Both Files need to be in the same directory

  If you want enable a restriction not listed, create an issue on the issues tab and i will try to help!